wx-chevalier/Awesome-Lists-and-CheatSheets/Frontend/CGDataVis/Media/FFMpeg-List.md

 # FFmpeg

+- [2015-An ffmpeg and SDL Tutorial](http://dranger.com/ffmpeg/): This tutorial is meant for people with a decent programming background.
+At the very least you should know C and have some idea about concepts like queues, mutexes, and so on.
+You should know some basics about multimedia; things like waveforms and such, but you don't need to know a lot, as I explain a lot of those concepts in this tutorial.

+# OpenSource

 - [ffmpeg.wasm #Project#](https://ffmpegwasm.github.io/): ffmpeg.wasm is a pure WebAssembly / JavaScript port of FFmpeg.
 It enables video & audio record, convert and stream right inside browsers.

 - [Learn FFmpeg libav the Hard Way](https://parg.co/UkX): I was looking for a tutorial/book that would teach me how to start to use FFmpeg as a library (a.k.a. libav) and then I found the "How to write a video player in less than 1k lines" tutorial.
 Unfortunately it was deprecated, so I decided to write this one.